 Originally published in The Financial Times.
 Copyright ©Mike Southon 2011.
 All Rights Reserved.
 Not to be reproduced without permission in writing.
 Mike Southon is the co-author of The Beermat Entrepreneur and a business speaker.

-For a start-up owner especially, the rise of the freelancer is absolute gold.
+For a start-up owner especially, the rise of the freelance is absolute gold.
 Talent is available with a few clicks of a mouse, from the most difficult of tasks to the most trivial.
 Freelancing platforms such as Freelancer.co.uk give you an almost unlimited pool of ranked and reviewed suppliers willing to bid for your job.

 The key benefits are cost-effectiveness and flexibility.
-As an entrepreneur I have hired freelancers for numerous tasks over the last few years, everything from research to SEO, web design to data entry.
+As an entrepreneur I have hired freelances for numerous tasks over the last few years, everything from research to SEO, web design to data entry.
 Using self-employed people has enabled me to match the business needs as and when required, often at lower cost and at short notice.

 While this works for me, I know there are a lot of cynics, especially around the topic of hiring overseas at low cost.
 My response is simple: I want the best expertise I can afford.
-Sure, I have employed freelancers in China and India, but have often hired in the UK and US, too.
+Sure, I have employed freelances in China and India, but have often hired in the UK and US, too.
 You have to take a pragmatic approach.

 Hiring freelance staff also makes sense where you have an ongoing, specialist job such as PR, SEO or accounting.
 There are independent experts in every field and outsourcing to one means you are freed up to concentrate on the core aspects of the business.